Nonkululeko Gobodo

 Nonkululeko Gobodo (born 10 October 1960, Mthatha, Eastern Cape) became the first black female Chartered Accountant in South Africa in 1987.
+In 2023 she was appointed Chancellor of Walter Sisulu University.

 Early career

 Following her education, Nonkululeko articled at KPMG, and was offered a partnership, which she turned down.
 She then worked for Transkei Development Corporation, eventually rising to become Chief Financial Officer.
 Following that, she founded her own medium-sized accountancy firm Gobodo Incorporated.
 She was instrumental in leading the 2011 merger of Gobodo Incorporated with SizweNtsaluba VSP to form SizweNtsalubaGobodo, South Africa's largest black-owned accountancy firm.
 In 2014 she stepped down from the role of executive chair of the company.

 Current career

 In 2016 she co-founded Nkululeko Leadership Consulting (NLC), a boutique, black-owned and managed leadership consulting firm based in Sandton, Johannesburg.
 She is currently the CEO and Head of Leadership Consulting at NLC.
 She is also non-executive director at PPC Ltd. and Clicks Group Limited.
+She was appointed the Chancellor of Walter Sisulu University from 1 May 2023, to be officially inaugurated on 29 June 2023.